Skip to main content

 • Left panel: Sections for “Built-in”, “Registry”, and “Custom”.
 Each row shows a color thumbnail, theme name, and source label.
 Select a theme to activate and edit it.

-• Right panel: Three tabs: Fonts, Colors, and Layout.
+• Right panel: Two tabs: Fonts and Colors.

 At the bottom of the sidebar, an action bar provides: